llinzy/spacy_processing/README.md

-These models explores the computing limitations of processing large amounts of text using Space.
+These models explores the computing limitations of processing large amounts of text using Spacy.

 GPU required to duplicate results, but can run code without a gpu